 Keurig is everywhere; it’s hard to beat for accessibility, ease, and the sheer amount of different pods that are out there.
 This Keurig coffee maker is the brand’s smallest; you’ll have to add water before each brew.
 However, the quality of coffee isn’t lower than larger machines, and we think the size and price of the Keurig K-Mini Coffee Maker are real strengths.

 Best coffee maker with a built-in milk frother: Mr. Coffee Espresso and Cappuccino Maker

 This unit’s attached milk frother and steamer is perfect for lattes.
 Amazon

 Milk frothers and steamers come attached to most home espresso makers.
-This Mr. Coffee maker advertises 15 bars of pressure—that’s the measurement for how much force is used to press hot water through coffee to make espresso—and the attached milk frother/steamer is perfect for at-home cappuccinos, lattes, and macchiatos.
+This Mr. Coffee maker with frother advertises 15 bars of pressure—that’s the measurement for how much force is used to press hot water through coffee to make espresso—and the attached milk frother/steamer is perfect for at-home cappuccinos, lattes, and macchiatos.